BusisiwePieterson/Nginx-Loadbalancer/README.md

 ## Setting Up a Basic Load Balancer

-1. First we will provision two EC instances and install apache webserver in them.
+1. First we will provision two EC instances and install Apache webserver in them.
 We will open port 8000 and allow traffic from anywhere.

 ![images](images/Screenshot_10.png)